vinayeh10/Just-spammers/README.md

 >assets directory handles the front end(view) functionality of the application developed using Angular.

 >models directory has schema specification written in sync with mongodb database schema to map and handle user data storage and manipulation.

+>public directory contains final production build.js (minified build) the only directory available for users on browser.